 Mel works under Dean Bryant, our Head Coach, and is a valuable member of our Coaching Team.

-Sarah Scott- Coach of National Age Development Squad
+Sarah Scott- Head Junior Coach and Coach of National Age Development Squad

-Sarah is a Bronze licence coach who has worked as a Coach and swim school teacher since 2003.
+Sarah joined Nunawading in 2015 having worked as a Coach and swim school teacher in Perth since 2003.

-She is currently completing a Bachelor of Exercise and Sport Science majoring in Exercise Physiology and Nutrition, which on conclusion she would like to further gain both a Masters in Strength and Conditioning alongside a Diploma of Clinical Pilates.
+Sarah completed her Bachelor of Exercise and Sport Science in 2017 majoring in Exercise Physiology and Nutrition.
+In the future she would like to further gain both a Masters in Strength and Conditioning alongside a Diploma of Clinical Pilates.